 I thought cooking, clicking, writing and posting was it.
 But soon I ran into many backend troubles of which I had no clue and along came Abhishek to my help.
 He is a friend I can call at 1 am and panic “the site is broken!! :-O What happened?” and he will resolve it in 15 minutes.
 He is since then the self appointed technical support behind My Weekend Kitchen — from troubleshooting minor bugs to a complete overhaul of the website!
 He is a big foodie, the guy behind my special green chutney, board game enthusiast, biker and designer (when he is not doing all other things!).

 I believe anyone can cook and all your kitchen needs is a lot of love to dish out mouth-watering treats.
 I started this blog in 2010 as an online food journal to share recipes with friends and cousins who thought cooking was not for them.
 I just wanted to covert them into believers!
 My biggest success was Sikander, who made his first complete meal when he was 33.
 I hope you can find inspiration from these simple (and sometimes simplified) recipes I have had pleasure making and writing about.

 This blog is a labour of love.
 If you liked and/or tried any of the recipes here, I would love to hear your experience.
-Or if you want to send me a shout out, connect with me by leaving a comment here or on our Facebook page.
+Rate the recipe, leave a comment, share a photo with #weekendkitchen on Instagram or connect with me on our Facebook, Twitter, Google+, and Pinterest profiles.